gundetirahul/gundetirahul/README.md

 Here is a brief intro to know me better!

-Unpacking the Data Enthusiast's Toolkit

-Hello!
 I'm a first-gen international student, charting new territories in the world of data and business.
 Imagine me as a Data Explorer, armed with the tools of analysis, visualization, and problem-solving.
 I'm on a mission to discover opportunities where these skills can create impactful narratives.

 Professional Saga: Decoding Data into Stories